-Here are a few tips and tricks to help your pet stay in a healthy body condition this summer.
+Here are a few tips and tricks to help your pet stay in a healthy body condition all year long:

-When your furry friend rests its head on your lap and stares soulfully up into your eyes – he or she isn’t necessarily seeking food, your pet is seeking a rewarding interaction.
-Instead of a cookie, give them attention and affection, a tug with a toy, throw a ball, or even go for a little walk – whatever your schedule, lifestyle, and your pet’s health and desires allow.
+When your furry friend rests their head on your lap and stares soulfully up into your eyes—he or she isn’t necessarily seeking food, your pet is seeking a rewarding interaction.
+Instead of a cookie, give them attention and affection, a tug with a toy, throw a ball, or even go for a little walk—whatever your schedule, lifestyle, and your pet’s health and desires allow.

-Like the smoothie-filled toy idea above, lots of ways exist to make treats and meal times more interactive and longer- lasting, which may reduce begging behavior.
+Like the smoothie-filled toy idea above, lots of ways exist to make treats and meal times more interactive and longer-lasting, which may reduce begging behavior.
 Ditch the bowl and try feeding their daily food allowance as a training treat.
-Getting them to ‘work’ for their food will increases satisfaction and is a boon to training and fostering that human-animal bond.
+Getting them to ‘work’ for their food will increase satisfaction and is a boon to training and fostering that human-animal bond.

 But what about our furry friends who have already put on a few pounds?
 A few tricks are out there that help to get the weight off.
 Bear in mind that if your pet is more than 10% overweight, a more strict regime is required and you’ll need to coordinate a plan with your family veterinarian.